staeco/vandelay/README.md

   - If `simple` it will only infer types from values and trim keys
   - If `aggressive` it will add camelcasing of keys on top of simple mode
   - If `extreme` it will add more complex mapping on top of aggressive mode
-    - For example, converting `startLat` and `startLon` fields to a GeoJSON Point
+    - For example, converting `lat` and `lon` fields to a GeoJSON Point

 ### transform(transformer[, options])